DurandA/resume/resume.md

 \> Versatile and quick to adapt to new technologies

+\> Familiar with collaborative development and agile methodologies

-\> Self-learning person and a team player (familiar with agile methodologies)
+\> Self-learning person and autonomous

 Education